 Here are two screenshots of the interpreter in action: first Emily Short's Counterfeit Monkey, and then Adam Cadre's Narcolepsy.

-Also available is a Windows port of a newer, faster Glulx interpreter, called Git.
+Also available is a Windows port of a faster Glulx interpreter, called Git.
 This uses the same Windows I/O layer as Windows Glulxe, so it looks the same, but it plays games up to five times faster.
-The current version, Windows Git 1.3.5, can be downloaded from the IF-Archive.
+The current version is available from Windows Git's GitHub release page.